-- Length of pipes (2m à 6m) is determined by the characteristics of the project (length, radius if curvature) and/or the production site location.
+- Pipe lengths (2 to 6m) is determined by project characteristics (length, radius if curvature) and/or the production site location.

-- These pipes are specially designed, and manufactured at request.
+- These pipes are specially designed and manufactured at request.

-Others diameters can be designed according the request.
-Thrust applied to wooden ring : initial thickness 30mm - thickness after crushing 15mm
+- Other diameters can be designed according the request.

+- Thrust applied to wooden ring : initial thickness 30mm - thickness after crushing 15mm